SebastianUniv/adventofcode/README.md

 ```

 ## Notes
-Currently the datafiles with .txt extension are not copied during the build operation, so manual moving/copying is required.
+ - Currently the datafiles with .txt extension are not copied during the build operation, so manual moving/copying is required.
 This is not necessary for the `yarn dev` command.
+ - Day 5 may be optimized by remembering which pulled numbers have already been iterated over.